SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 reason why it's often chosen over other languages, but it's not the only one.

-Another key aspect of C++ is its [**high-level nature**](https://en.wikipedia.org/wiki/High-level_programming_language), making it easier to learn, read, understand and, most importantly, to work with.
+Another key aspect of C++ is its [**high-level nature**](https://en.wikipedia.org/wiki/High-level_programming_language), making it easier to learn, read, understand, and, most importantly, to work with.

 In addition to being a high-performance language, it also gives the programmer precise control over memory and other resources of the computer, making it a bit harder to